import-js/eslint-plugin-import/README.md

 Also, will report for computed references (i.e. `foo["bar"]()`).

 **Implementation note**: currently, this rule does not check for possible redefinition of the namespace in an intermediate scope.
 Adherence to either `import/no-reassign` or the ESLint `no-shadow` rule for namespaces will prevent this from being a problem.

+For [ES7], reports if an exported namespace would be empty (no names exported from the referenced module.)

 ### `no-reassign`